oeyoews/tiddlywiki-starter-kit/README.md

 > It's the [tw5](https://oeyoew.fun) lite

-> Compare to tw5, `neotw` remove vercel deploy and related deploy, no pwa, image optimize, no mobile
+> Compare to tw5, `neotw` remove github pages deploy and related deploy, no pwa, image optimize, no mobile
 > optimize, not subwiki(private notes) etc, just for local, so it's more simplify, still worth trying

 ## FileStruct